lymanjohnson/ready-set-write-non-react/README.md

 Each session starts out with a prompt.
 It will usually be a sentence or short paragraph, but may also include pictures or sounds.
 Examples might include:

-"The thing is good at is very, very bad."
+"The thing he is good at is very, very bad."

 "Use all of the following words in a piece of writing: bit, draw, flex, perilous, bubble, corner, rancid, pound, high, open."